Power Your Software Testing

 Note: Run live-interactive tests across 3000+ browser and OS combinations.
 Try LambdaTest Now!

-TestLodge is a straightforward manual testing tool that helps QA teams create, organize, and manage manual test cases efficiently.
+TestLodge is a manual testing tool that helps that helps QA teams create, organize, and manage manual test cases efficiently.
 It supports structured manual testing workflows, links test cases to requirements, plans test runs, and tracks execution results.
 TestLodge also integrates with popular bug tracking tools, making defect management seamless and enabling better collaboration among testers.

 Key features: